ManCal70/AzureLabs/O365_IP_ADDRESSES_TO_UDR/README.md

 <pre lang= >
 <b>In a WVD enviroment where forced tunneling is required, this introduces two challenges:
-1- Control plane destined traffic will take the default route via the on-prem connection, which is not efficient, or outright slow.
+1- <b>Control Plane</b> destined traffic will take the default route via the on-prem connection, which is not efficient, or outright slow.
 2- Office365 destined traffic will also take the default route via the on-prem connection.
 This can also introduce unwanted latency.
 </pre>